Convenience Leadership Programme

 The programme will be delivered in partnership with the Association of Convenience Stores (ACS), the association for convenience retailing in the UK.
-During the programme you will get to know various people form the ACS and attend ACS events and if you are not already become vital part of this supportive community of like-minded convenience retailers.
+During the programme you will get to know various people from the ACS, attend ACS events, and if you are not already, become a vital part of this supportive community of like-minded convenience retailers.

 We have really benefitted from sending colleagues on this course, giving them a broader perspective, insights from academic experts and industry leaders, and a network of like-minded future leaders.
 The content and delivery is excellent and I can recommend the Convenience Leadership Programme to anyone looking to progress in this industry.Debbie Robinson, CEO at Central England Co-operative

 During the programme we will discuss a wide range of topics which will help you to: